dqops/dqo/docs/data-sources/csv.md

 ### File format

-Type of the file format selection is only configured in the connection settings when the new connection is being created.
+Type of the file format selection is only configured at the connection settings when the new connection is being created.

 Changing the type of file format requires creation of the new connection.

 !!! warning "Changing the file format"

     You should never try to change the files format type after the connection creation which will lead to connection resources corruption.

 ### Virtual schema name to path mappings